bbauska/W3Cx-1of5-CSS.0x/README.md

 In 1994, it was not possible for an author to style HTML documents.
 Several browsers had style sheets, but only for the user.

-On the one hand, that was an advantage: authors didn\'t have to worry about the style, unlike when they were writing in a word processor.
+On the one hand, that was an advantage: authors didn&#39;t have to worry about the style, unlike when they were writing in a word processor.

 They could concentrate on the contents.

-HTML viewers automatically laid out each document in a way adapted to the user\'s preferences.
+HTML viewers automatically laid out each document in a way adapted to the user&#39;s preferences.

-The author didn\'t have to know anything about screen size, or if the screen had colors, or even whether the device has a screen at all.
+The author didn&#39;t have to know anything about screen size, or if the screen had colors, or even whether the device has a screen at all.

 But then designers came to the Web, and they found it was also a disadvantage.